Skip to main content

 PTE adoption spread quickly after IRS Notice 2020-75.
 By 2026, roughly 33 to 36 US states (plus New York City as a separate municipal election) allow some form of PTE election; the count varies across trackers depending on whether mandatory entity-level taxes (DC, NH, TN, TX) and proposed-but-not-yet-effective regimes (Delaware) are included.
 The mechanics vary state by state: the tax rate ranges from approximately 3% to 13.3%, the election deadlines differ (some states require the election by the original return due date, others allow it on the return itself), and the credit calculation methodology differs.

 Verify the current PTE state list on the AICPA Pass-Through Entity Tax tracker (aicpa-cima.com) or the Tax Foundation PTE tracker (taxfoundation.org).
-The list updates periodically as new states adopt and as the existing state mechanics change.
-Adding a state to the table below or removing one without checking the current tracker is a fast path to a stale article.
+The list updates periodically as new states adopt and as existing state mechanics change.

 Sample of common PTE states.
 Roughly 33 to 36 US states allow PTE elections as of 2026 (the count varies across trackers); this table shows ten of the most common states for multi-state LLCs.
-Tax rates and election deadlines update periodically; verify on aicpa-cima.com or taxfoundation.org before electing.
-Maryland's 5.75% top rate is layered with local piggyback county rates; verify the exact PTE rate including local with the Maryland Comptroller.
+Tax rates and election deadlines update periodically.
+Maryland's 5.75% top rate is layered with local piggyback county rates; the exact PTE rate including local needs confirmation with the Maryland Comptroller.
 Connecticut and Massachusetts limit the member PTE credit usage to 87.5% and 90% respectively.

 States that do not allow PTE

-Seven US states do not have a state income tax (Texas, Florida, Washington, Wyoming, South Dakota, Nevada, Alaska), so the PTE election does not exist in those states; there is no state income tax to pay at the entity level.
-New Hampshire and Tennessee tax interest and dividend income only (the Tennessee Hall income tax was repealed in 2021), so PTE is not relevant for typical operating income.
-PTE is also unavailable in a small set of other states; verify the current list on the AICPA tracker.
+Nine US states have no broad-based personal income tax (Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, Wyoming), so the PTE election does not apply in those states because there is no broad state income tax to pay at the entity level.
+Tennessee repealed the Hall income tax in 2021, and New Hampshire repealed its Interest & Dividends Tax effective January 1, 2025, joining the group of states without a broad-based individual income tax.
+PTE is also unavailable in a small set of remaining income-tax states; check the current list on the AICPA tracker.

 How OBBBA changes the SALT cap from 2025 onward